 Dr. Jake F. Felice, N.D., L.M.P. is a charismatic public speaker and social media expert on the topic of medical cannabis.
 He is a Part-Time Faculty Member at the Cannabis Institute at Seattle Central College.
 As a consultant and national cannabis brand ambassador, Dr. Felice provides scientific, medical, public relations, and compliance based advice for companies in emerging and existing cannabis markets.
 Dr. Felice has consulted for major cannabis companies including for UNLV, Willie Nelson’s brand, Cannabis Basics, Medical Marijuana 411, Seattle Central College, and The Academy of Cannabis Science.
 He is a recognized cannabis expert and blogger at CannabisMatrix.com.

-At the 2019 Ojai Herbal Symposium, Dr. Felice will deliver “An Introduction to the Endocannabinoid System.”
+At the 2019 Ojai Herbal Symposium, Dr. Felice will present “An Introduction to the Endocannabinoid System.”

 Dr. Felice delivers professional industry training for cannabis professionals in WA state which are required by law for professionals to obtain medical marijuana consultant certification through the Washington Sate Department of Health.
 The education of these career cannabis professionals includes helping companies comply with state law, an overview of the cannabis plant, the endocannabinoid system, its medical effects, as well as customer service guidelines specific to the cannabis industry.
 Dr. Felice writes content and develops educational videos for cannabis education classes, and he regularly runs online chats providing expert advice for students and industry professionals.